-On June 30, 2022, the fund had a balance of \$11,233,434.
-In Fiscal Year 2023, the fund is projected to realize income of \$2,028,255 (including fees, reimbursements, and interest income) and expend an estimated \$11,084,412.
-On June 30, 2023, the fund will have an estimated balance of \$2,177,277.
+On June 30, 2023, the fund had a balance of \$4,851,157.
+In Fiscal Year 2024, the fund is projected to realize income of \$17,926,641 (including fees, reimbursements, and interest income) and expend an estimated \$11,728,904.
+On June 30, 2024, the fund will have an estimated balance of \$11,048,894.

 The Auditor of State conducts a complete audit of the Attorney Services Fund on a regular basis.
 The audit occurs at the same time as the audit of other funds that are appropriated to or collected by the Supreme Court.
-The most recent audit was conducted in the summer of 2022 for the fiscal year ending June 30, 2022.
+The most recent audit was conducted in the summer of 2023 for the fiscal year ending June 30, 2023.
 At this point we are not aware of any findings or instances of noncompliance or internal control weaknesses reported for the Attorney Services Fund.
-The audit report is not expected to be released by the Auditor of the State until December 2022.
+The audit report is not expected to be released by the Auditor of the State until December 2023.

-Attorney registration fees are deposited directly into a bank lockbox maintained by U.S. Bank where they are invested in financial instruments.
-U.S. Bank was selected to maintain the fund's lockbox through a competitive bid process for moneys deposited and collected in Fiscal year 2022.
+Attorney registration fees were deposited directly into a bank lockbox account maintained by U.S. Bank in Fiscal Year 2023.
+U.S. Bank was selected to maintain the fund's lockbox account through a previously competitive bid process.